-- Remember to bring cash, both USD and Rp - there are no banks or ATMs in the nearby towns.
+- Remember to bring cash, both USD and Rp - you won't find any banks or ATMs in the nearby towns.

 - This resort closes on Saturdays, but you can still dive from the jetty - or simply relax and enjoy the stunning island scenery.

 - Bring lightweight clothing, comfortable walking shoes, and plenty of sun protection for exploring the resort on foot.

 - Keep an eye out for the resort's resident tree kangaroo - 'Stinky'!

 Papua Diving has always strived to conserve the environment and provide a source of income for local communities.
 They have been involved in conservation for 20 years and donate 10% of all profit to local initiatives.
 90% of the resort staff are local Papuan, and the company actively provides further opportunities for growth within the communities of Raja Ampat.